C3n7ral051nt4g3ncy/Masto/README.md

 - Get server thumbnail link
 - Get instance creation date
 - Get instance language used
-- Get instance count of followers and following
+- Get instance admin count of followers and following
-- Get instance last status date
+- Get instance admin last status date
 - Get header image link and avatar link
 - Get instance display name
 - Get admin url
 - Get admin avatar
-- Check if instance account is locked
+- Check if instance admin account is locked
 - Check if invites on the instance are enabled
 - Check if registration is required and if the admin needs to approve the request
-- Check if the instance is a bot
+- Check if the admin is a bot

 ## 🛠️ Installation